Greek Warfare

 Photos of the Marathon area.

-DEMOCRATIC ROLE-PLAY
+DEMOCRATIC ROLE-PLAY and BATTLE STRATEGY

--the many thousands of archers in the Persian army
+- the many thousands of archers in the Persian army

--the greater size of the Persian army, which will outflank the Athenians
+- the greater size of the Persian army, which will outflank the Athenians

--what to do after the battle when the Persian fleet is seen sailing south towards Athens
+- what to do after the battle when the Persian fleet is seen sailing south towards Athens

 Discussions and voting on these questions